So, what is the best DSLR camera for travel?

 That means that our opinions and recommendations are 100% independent and unbiased (though we will admit we have a strong bias towards useful gear that's built to last!).

 Is This the Best DSLR Camera for Travel?

-My primary shooter since early 2014 has been the full-frame Canon 6D DSLR, which I absolutely love —
+My primary shooter since early 2014 has been the full-frame Canon EOS 6D, which I absolutely love —

-— not because of its various doodads (and it has several), but because it’s a superb light-weight travel camera, and the focus and metering systems work as intended, giving me consistent and reliable results.
+— not because of its various doodads (and it has several), but because it’s a well-made, light-weight travel camera with a focus and metering systems that work exactly as intended, giving me consistent and reliable results.